-If the Head of School or Assistant SENCO are unable to carry out their gate duty they will be responsible for arranging for another member of staff to do this in their absence.
+If the Head of School or Assistant SENCO are unable to carry out their gate duty they will be responsible for arranging for an HLTA or a member of the office staff to do this in their absence.

 A member of teaching staff from each class will supervise the safe handover of children to parents/carers and to see them safely off site at the beginning and end of every day.